Hotmoka/hotmoka/tutorial/Takamaka.md

 Instead, one could think to use `StorageArray<Byte>`, where `Byte` is the Java wrapper class `java.lang.Byte`.
 However, that class is not currently allowed in storage, hence `StorageArray<Byte>` will not work either.

-> This might change: wrapper classes might be allowed to be stored
-> in blockchain in the future.

 One should hence define a new wrapper class for `byte`, that extends `Storage`.
 That is possible, but highly discouraged: the use of wrapper classes introduces a level of indirection